The God Delusion: Sales

+The book was ranked second on the Amazon best-sellers' list in November 2006.The God Delusion has been translated into 35 languages.

 Awards

 For The God Delusion, Dawkins was named Author of the Year at the 2007 British Book Awards.
 The Giordano Bruno Foundation awarded the 2007 Deschner Prize to Dawkins for the "outstanding contribution to strengthen secular, scientific, and humanistic thinking" in his book.

 Responding books

-Many books have been written in response to The God Delusion.
-For example:
+Many books have been written in response to The God Delusion, including but not limited to: